VerneShi/Atlanta_Eviction_Prediction/README.md

 ### Data Cleaning and Handling Missing Values
 #### Tract ID Changes:
 During our data cleaning process, we encountered a significant challenge: around 50% of our data was missing.
 This issue stemmed from the fact that the American Community Survey (ACS) modifies census tracts every ten years, often splitting a single tract into two due to population increases.
-To tackle this issue, we engaged in a meticulous process of manually comparing maps from different years to identify changes in census tracts.
+To tackle this issue, we engaged in a meticulous process of manually comparing maps from different years to identify changes in census tracts (recorded in spreadsheets in datasets folder).
 This allowed us to fill in gaps in our data and created a more comprehensive dataset.
 #### Missing 2022-2023 ACS Data
 We found that the ACS data was only updated until 2021, while our project also required data for 2022 and 2023.
 As a solution, we used the most recent data from 2021 to replace the missing data for 2022 and 2023.
 Although not a perfect solution, this strategy allowed us to create a working model with a complete dataset.